ReviewMyContract.aiReview My Contract

 Why Insurance Is Relevant to LOL Clauses.
 A limitation of liability clause tells you the maximum contractual exposure a vendor faces if it breaches.
 Insurance tells you whether that maximum exposure is actually collectable.
 A vendor with a $500,000 LOL cap and $2,000,000 in errors and omissions (E&O) coverage is a very different risk proposition than a vendor with a $500,000 cap and no E&O coverage — or a small LLC with no assets.

 The Last Sentence in the Quoted Clause.
 "The existence of such insurance shall not expand Vendor's liability beyond the limitations set forth in this Agreement."
 This sentence is critical and commonly misunderstood.
 It means that even if the vendor carries $2,000,000 in E&O insurance, the vendor's contractual liability is still capped at (say) $50,000.
-The insurance exists for the vendor's own risk management — it protects the vendor's assets — not to expand coverage available to the counterparty.
+The insurance protects the vendor's assets — it does not expand coverage available to the counterparty.
 You cannot compel the vendor to make a $500,000 insurance claim to pay your damages if the contract caps your recovery at $50,000.

 Types of Insurance and What They Cover.